staswerno/typescript-generics/src/README.md

 - promise types

 pass extra info into a function to work better with result of function in typescript optimal way

+(check generic vs union types video to see difference)